zeek/spicy/doc/zeek.rst

    when to trigger them.

-We define all of these through custom interface definition files that the Spicy plugin reads in.
+We define all of these through custom interface definition files that Spicy's compiler for Zeek reads in.
 These files use an ``*.evt`` extension, and the following subsections discuss their content in more detail.

 Generally, empty lines and comments starting with ``#`` are ignored in an ``*.evt``.